Eleven Beautiful Fall Tablescapes Your Guests Will Love

 Black and White Fall Tablescape

 This is one of my most recent tables pre-covid.
 I always feel like some of the best creations come from the least expected.
-I used a scarf on the table, placed an old fence board down the center, and decorated it with greens from the yard, gifted persimmons, hedgeapples, pumpkins, and shimmery votive holders.
+I used a scarf for a table runner, placed an old fence board down the center (for a rustic touch), and decorated it with greens from the yard, gifted persimmons, hedgeapples, pumpkins, and shimmery votive holders.

 You can read more about the details of the entire event Cyber Monday Faves for my Own Home here.
 The napkins are World Market.
 I will link similar below picture.
 Goblets are very old Pier One.